Brachial Plexus (Shoulder Nerves) Compression vs. Cervical Nerve Root Compression (or How Thoracic Outlet Syndrome Presents)

 The C7 nerve innervates three main arm muscles, the triceps, the wrist flexors and the MCP extensors.
 The triceps is the muscle that is involved with pushing objects away from the body or with pushing your body away from an object like the floor (pushups).
 The motion of throwing is governed by the triceps and a weak triceps muscle will reduce the throwing ability of one who has the C7 nerve involved.

 Weakness of the wrist flexors can be noticed when you pull object towards you with your wrist.

 MCP extensors are the muscles that straighten out your fingers.
 These muscles are important for putting your hand in your pocket.
 Curled fingers do not fit in pockets well (but It should be noted that it is rare that this muscle is so weak that the fingers cannot be straightened out a little to enter a pocket).

 Pain and paresthesias will radiate into the hand in the middle three fingers focusing mainly on the middle finger.

 The C8 with the T1 nerve covers the hand muscles.
 Loss of grip strength is more noticeable with C8 weakness.
 T1 innervates more of the intrinsic hand muscles important for fine motor skills but C8 also contributes to those.
 Pain, numbness and paresthesias (pins and needles) from injury of these nerves would radiate to the pinky side of the hand and the inside forearm.

-To discuss cervical nerve injury symptoms in more detail, please contact the office of Dr. Donald Corenman, neck doctor and spine specialist, serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+To discuss cervical nerve injury symptoms in more detail, please contact the office of Dr. Donald Corenman, neck doctor and spine specialist, offering diagnostic and surgical second opinions to patients in the USA and around the world.